 Homemade pesto with basil from my garden makes a scrumptious addition to shrimp.
-Serve these at your next backyard BBQ or serve them with pasta or a salad for a quick weeknight meal!
+Serve these for dinner or make them at your next BBQ!

-My sister-in-law is about to have a baby any day now!
-They served a wonderful grilled pesto shrimp at her garden baby shower that I just loved (pictured below)!
-So simple and delicious, I knew I had to make them myself.
+Inspired by a dish served at my sister in laws garden baby shower (pictured below), this is so simple and delicious, I knew I had to make them myself.

 They served them on a platter over a bed of greens, but this is also great served as skewers so you can hold them in your hand.

-I recreated these a few weeks ago at a small backyard party and they were a hit!
-These will be making a regular appearance at my future back yard parties.
+These have been making a regular appearance at my house since I first posted the recipe.
 I often keep the nuts out of my pesto to keep the fat content down and everyone always loves it.
 And bonus, these are low-carb, gluten-free and delicious!

 Note: Keep in mind that when you remove the shell from the shrimp it will weigh less, so I started with about 2 lbs of shrimp to get 1 1/2 lbs after I peel them.
 Depending on the size of your shrimp you will get different amounts.
 I used jumbo, so that gave me about 35 shrimp, 5 on each skewer.
 One skewer is the perfect serving size but if you want to serve this as an appetizer, you can put 3 as a small bite.